fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 * Specify the label for the legend using the `label` attribute.

-* Specify the hex code of the color to be used for the legend using the `color` attribute.
+* Specify the hex code for the color to be used for the legend using the `color` attribute.

 * Specify the caption for the legend box using the `legendCaption` attribute.